UltiNaruto/mf_item_tracker_ultinaruto/README.md

 # Description

-This is an item tracker for Metroid Fusion to use with [EmoTracker](https://emotracker.net).
-It can be hooked with Bizhawk to provide auto item tracking.
+This is an item tracker for Metroid Fusion to use with [EmoTracker](https://emotracker.net). <s>It can be hooked with Bizhawk to provide auto item tracking.</s>

 ## Thanks